 * MSCI global stock index rebounds after hitting two-month low

-* Oil prices jump on drone attack on Saudi Aramco facilities (Updates to afternoon trading)
+* Oil prices rise on drone attack on Saudi Aramco facilities (Updates to close of U.S. trading)

 By Lewis Krauskopf